jcarver989/aws-lambda4s/README.md

 ## Getting Started

 1. Add this library as a dependency to your project.
-2. If you're using SBT as your build tool, install the [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin.
+2. Follow one of the examples below
-3. Follow one of the examples below
+3. Create a fatjar of your project and upload it to AWS Lambda.
-4. run `sbt assembly` to create your deployable artifact.
+   -  If using SBT, you can do this easily with the [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin.

 ## "Normal" Lambdas That Don't Integrate With API Gateway